 Automotive Art also referred to as Auto Art, and Car Art is a rapidly

-growing form of mainly photo realistic painting of cars.
-Car Art should
+growing form of fine art.
+The specialized term Car Art should not

-not be confused with Art Cars where the cars themselves become the
+be confused with Art Cars where the cars themselves become part of

 To begin to judge the merits of Automotive art we need to understand

-the impact of the relatively new category of fine art called automotive
+the impact of this relatively new category of fine art on society.

-art.
-We must do a number of things the first of which is to try to
+We must do a number of things, the first of which is to try to understand

-understand what art and fine art is.
-I say this because the acceptability
+what art and fine art is.
+I say this because the acceptability of

-is not hesitation to accept individual styles, pieces or layout but
+is not just the hesitation to accept individual styles, or certain

-sometimes the rejection of the whole genre.
-Often the art "establishment"
+pieces but sometimes the rejection of the whole genre.

 We must also determine what an illustration is and what the contribution